Poseidon-ZKP/merkle-forest/README.md

 * [identity](https://semaphore.appliedzkp.org/docs/guides/identities) : a big number on behalf of member
 * Group : a group for member join, and prove the membership.
-* Gurantee : group capability, support gurantee=10, group can have maxium 2^10 member to join
+* Anonymity Gurantee : privacy level for anonymity, support gurantee=10, 1/1024 probablity of member been recorgnized in the group.
 * Group Membership : prove member exist in group, usally by it's merkle path.
 * EG : Elastic Group, whose size dynamic growth.